pjdufour/csvnorm/CONTRIBUTING.md

 ## Contributor License Agreement

 Thank you for your interest in contributing.
+Please be sure to indicate you agree to contribute code under the license in your first pull request.

 ## Versioning